-This type of singularity can only be avoided when the angles $\theta_{P \pm}$ corresponding to a given physical length on the shell are the same.
-In the scenario where the spacetime on the two sides of the shell are given by the same type of solutions, this coordinate singularity does not exist when all of the parameters specifying the solutions are the same.
-For instance, in the generalized black-to-white hole bouncing model or in an analogous de Sitter-to-de Sitter transition model, $\theta_{P+}=\theta_{P-}$ when $M_{+}=M_{-}$ or $\ell_{+}=\ell_{-}$ respectively.\footnote{In more complicated cases carrying more than one physical parameter, there might be more than one possible choices of parameters making $\theta_{P+}=\theta_{P-}$.
-However, setting all physical parameters on two sides of the shell to be the same should always make this type of singularity disappear.} In contrast, when the two sides of spacetime are described by different types of solutions, for instance, the Schwarzschild-to-de Sitter transition studied in this work, for a given set of mass and de Sitter scale the condition $\theta_{P+}=\theta_{P-}$ depends on a special choice of transition surface $r=b$ given by Eq.~(\ref{special_b_value_BHtodS}).
+Restricted to only the simple $r$-dependent conformal charts, this type of singularity can only be avoided when the angles $\theta_{P \pm}$ corresponding to a given physical length on the shell are the same.
+In the scenario where the spacetimes on the two sides of the shell are given by the same type of solutions, this coordinate singularity does not exist when all of the parameters specifying the solutions are the same.
+For instance, in the generalized black-to-white hole bouncing model or in an analogous de Sitter-to-de Sitter transition model, $\theta_{P+}=\theta_{P-}$ when $M_{+}=M_{-}$ or $\ell_{+}=\ell_{-}$ respectively.
+(In more complicated cases carrying more than one physical parameter, there might be more than one possible choice of parameters making $\theta_{P+}=\theta_{P-}$.
+However, setting all physical parameters on two sides of the shell to be the same should always make this type of singularity disappear. ) In contrast, when the two sides of spacetime are described by different types of solutions, for instance, the Schwarzschild-to-de Sitter transition studied in this work, for a given set of mass and de Sitter scale, the condition $\theta_{P+}=\theta_{P-}$ depends on a special choice of transition surface $r=b$ given by Eq.~(\ref{special_b_value_BHtodS}).

-Lastly, in the particular case where $\theta_{P+}=\theta_{P-}$ happens naturally, a conformal global coordinate chart of the spacetime exists.
-Furthermore, a convenient choice of such a coordinate chart is made by the coordinates of the Penrose diagram, as demonstrated in the previous two sections by the two cases.
-However, it is not a statement that there is no global coordinate chart for other general scenarios with $\theta_{P+} \neq \theta_{P-}$.
-What we have demonstrated is, for a spacetime model constructed through thin shell approximation, its conformal global charts generally does not exist if its metric has to be well-defined everywhere.
+Lastly, if our goal is to construct the Penrose diagram properly, having conformal coordinate patches covering the entire shell is sufficient.
 To better understand this point, we compare the situation here to the physical Reissner-Nordstr{\"o}m solution, in which two horizons with different sizes exist.